 Your contractor will usually recommend an active mitigation system either inside your home or outside the house.
 Since every home is different, one option may work better for you than the other.
 The cost should be around $1500.
 Mitigators will drill a five-inch circular hole in the foundation of your house and use four-inch PVC piping and an exhaust fan located outside your house or in an attic space to pull the radon gas from the soil underneath the foundation.
 The gas is then released into the air away from your home.

 - Get a Signed Contract

-The mitigator should sign a contract that he or she will get the radon levels at or below 2.7 pCi/L of air.
-If he or she has not included a guaranteed radon level, consider asking that it is included.
+The mitigator should sign a contract that he or she will get the radon levels at or below 4 pCi/L. If he or she has not included a guaranteed radon level, consider asking that it is included.
 While some homes are difficult to mitigate below 4 pCi/L, most homes can be reduced to 2 pCi/L or below.

 - Test Your Home After the System is Installed

 The contractor will give you a radon test kit to check the radon levels in your home after the mitigation system has been running for 24 hours.
-Certified mitigators guarantee their work, so they will return to your home and make adjustments to your system if the levels don’t fall below the 2.7 pCi/L threshold.
+Certified mitigators guarantee their work, so they will return to your home and make adjustments to your system if the levels don’t fall below their specified threshold.